Welcome to St Kitts cruise port guide!

 Upon exiting the terminal area, you’ll find yourself on Bay Road street filled with numerous shops, restaurants, and a few historic landmarks.
 Basseterre’s historic old town is located a stone’s throw from there.
 To get there, turn left after you exit the terminal and in a couple of minutes you’ll reach an old, arched 19th-century building housing the National Museum, where you can enjoy exhibits on local history and learn about St Kitts’ rich cultural heritage.

-After you pass through the archway, walk straight and you’ll come across Berkeley Memorial, a green iron clock tower standing in the middle of the Circus Square, a small yet busy roundabout that used to be the site of slave auctions back in past.
+After you pass through the archway, walk straight and you’ll come across Berkeley Memorial, a green iron clock tower standing in the middle of the Circus Square, a small yet busy roundabout that used to be the site of slave auctions back in the past.
 Watch out for the cars here and be careful when posing for a photo, because the area is packed with cars, taxis, street vendors, and tourists.

-Turn right to Bank street and you’ll reach Independence Square, a beautiful park with a fountain and benches to sit and relax.
+Turn right to Bank Street and you’ll reach Independence Square, a beautiful park with a fountain and benches to sit and relax.
 The square has a lot of trees and shade and is dominated by the impressive Immaculate Conception Catholic Co-Cathedral, built out of a grey stone in the early 20th century on the site of an old church.

-If you continue to walk along Fort street, north of Circus Square, you’ll stumble on another architectural gem – Saint George with Saint Barnabas Anglican Church with a stunning bell tower, built on the site of a former Notre Dame Catholic church dating from the 17th century.
-Right next to it, a peaceful Wesley Methodist Church is another place of worship worth your attention.
-These two churches are surrounded by beautiful, well-maintained grounds a bit further from the hustle and bustle of the Circus.
+If you continue to walk along Fort Street, north of Circus Square, you’ll stumble on another architectural gem – Saint George with Saint Barnabas Anglican Church with a stunning bell tower, built on the site of a former Notre Dame Catholic church dating from the 17th century.

 Check out Basseterre tours and activities